Phuket Old Town Guide

 Is Phuket Old Town worth visiting for a day trip?

 Absolutely.
-A single day allows enough time to walk the main loop of Thalang and Dibuk roads, visit the Thai Hua Museum, and experience the Sunday Lard Yai Market.
+A single day allows enough time to walk the main loop of Thalang, Dibuk, Phang Nga, Yaowarat, and Krabi roads (approximately 2.5 kilometres total), visit the Thai Hua Museum (200 THB / ~$5.70), and experience the Sunday Lard Yai Market if visiting on a Sunday.
+Total budget for a half-day including museum, two coffees, and a bowl of Hokkien Mee: under 700 THB (~$20) per person.

 What is the best way to get from Patong to Old Town?